-If you have a business or other professional creative pursuit but don’t have a website, then you are missing out a lot of great opportunities.
+If you have a business or other professional creative pursuit but don’t have a website, then you are missing out on a lot of great opportunities.
 A website is useful in accomplishing many different objectives and helps your business grow.

 Gone are those days when having a skeleton website and filling it with shallow articles stuffed with keywords worked.
 Today, a carefully designed website is central to succeeding online.
 Website design matters now more than ever, and it is one of the essentials of a good digital marketing strategy.